osmandapp/docs/content/osmand/start-with/first-steps.md

 ---
 title: "First steps"
 intro: "Welcome to OsmAnd!
-Explore how to download maps, how to configure the application, how to use map and build a route, how to start navigation and how to search points of interests.
+Explore how to download maps, how to configure the application, how to use map and build a route, how to start navigation and how to search points of interest.
 Get acquainted with key points of OsmAnd Privacy policy and required Permissions."
 versions: '*'
 ---